Dorie Ladner

-Dorie Ann Ladner (born 1942) is an American civil rights activist.
+Dorie Ann Ladner (June 28, 1942 – March 11, 2024) was an American civil rights activist and social worker.
+Along with her sister Joyce, she was a leading community organizer in Mississippi for the National Association for the Advancement of Colored People (NAACP) and Student Nonviolent Coordinating Committee (SNCC) during the 1960s.
+She was a key organizer of the Freedom Summer Project, which promoted voter registration for African Americans in Mississippi.
+She participated in the March on Washington and the March from Selma to Montgomery.

+In 1974, Ladner became a social worker in the Washington, D.C. area.
+She counseled patients in the emergency rooms and the rape crisis centers at District of Columbia General Hospital and St. Elizabeths Hospital.

 Early life

-Dorie Ladner was born in Hattiesburg, Mississippi on June 28, 1942.
+Dorie Ladner was born in Hattiesburg, Mississippi, on June 28, 1942, to homemaker Annie Woullard Ladner and dry cleaner Eunice Ladner.
+She grew up in nearby Palmers Crossing, a predominantly Black community where she and her siblings were raised by their mother and stepfather, mechanic William Perryman.
 In high school, Ladner joined the NAACP Youth Council in Hattiesburg.
 In this organization, she met NAACP state president Medgar Evers.

 Education

 Ladner was expelled from Jackson State University in 1961 for her support of the Tougaloo Nine.
-Dorie and her sister Joyce Ladner were invited to enroll at Tougaloo College.
-In 1973, Ladner earned her B.A. degree from Tougaloo College, and in 1975, she earned a master's degree in social work (MSW) from the Howard University School of Social Work.
+Dorie and her sister Joyce Ladner were invited to enroll at Tougaloo College, but instead became devoted to the civil rights movement, working with the Congress of Racial Equality on anti-poverty programs.
+In 1973, Ladner returned to Tougaloo earning her B.A. degree in history.
+In 1975, she moved to Washington, D.C., where she earned a master's degree in social work (MSW) from the Howard University School of Social Work.

 Activism

-In 1961, Ladner became engaged with the Freedom Riders.
-She joined the Student Nonviolent Coordinating Committee (SNCC) and was arrested in 1962 trying to integrate the Woolworth lunch counter in downtown Jackson.
+In 1961, Ladner became involved with the Freedom Riders.
+She joined the Student Nonviolent Coordinating Committee (SNCC) and was arrested in 1962 while she was trying to integrate the Woolworth lunch counter in downtown Jackson.

-Dorie was jailed for picketing in the 1962 Jackson, Mississippi boycotts:
+Ladner was jailed for picketing in the 1962 Jackson, Mississippi, boycotts:

-In August 1963, Dorie took part in the March on Washington in response to the June assassination of Medgar Evers.
+Ladner attended every major civil rights protest from 1963 to 1968.
+In August 1963, she took part in the March on Washington in response to the June assassination of Medgar Evers.
+In 1965, she participated in the March from Selma to Montgomery.

-In 1964, she became a key organizer in the Freedom Summer Project.
-She became the first woman to head a COFO Council of Federated Organizations project in 1964.
-She served as the SNCC project director in Natchez, Mississippi (1964-1966).
+In 1964, she became a key organizer in the Freedom Summer Project to promote voter registration among African Americans in Mississippi.
+She received death threats during a voter registration campaign in Natchez, Mississippi, in 1964.
+She became the first woman to head a Council of Federated Organizations (COFO) project in 1964.
+From 1964 to 1966, she was the SNCC project director in Natchez.
+In Indianola, Mississippi, one of the people she assisted in becoming a voter was community organizer Fannie Lou Hamer.